Lucas-Rechichi/Arabali/README.md

 Feel free to see the code and test it for yourself.
 I would love any feedback you may have.

-The creation of arabali has been documented on YouTube.
+The creation of Arabali has been documented on YouTube.
 Link to my youtube channel: https://www.youtube.com/channel/UCPuNpdzS9GEJxLWwu2kB2jA